Dnyandeo33/flights/planning/backlog.md

 ## Should Haves

-- [ ] if user click on flight detail he/she can she the single flight details
+- [ ] if user click on flight detail user can she the single flight details

 ## Could Haves